-Legal, accounting and other professional fees for Fiscal 2022 and Fiscal 2021 includes expense related to routine corporate legal and compliance fees as well as legal counsel and other costs related to patent prosecution and protection pursuant to our stem cell technology license agreements, our AV-101 patents, or patents that we have elected to pursue for commercial purposes, as well as recurring annual license fees.
+Legal, accounting and other professional fees for Fiscal 2023 and Fiscal 2022 includes expense related to routine corporate legal and compliance fees as well as legal counsel and other costs related to patent prosecution and protection pursuant to our stem cell technology license agreements, our AV-101 patents, or patents that we have elected to pursue for commercial purposes, as well as recurring annual license fees.
 These costs do not necessarily occur ratably throughout the year or between years.
-In both Fiscal 2022 and Fiscal 2021, this expense includes legal counsel and other costs we have incurred to advance various patent applications in the U.S. and numerous foreign countries, primarily with respect to AV-101 and our stem cell technology platform, and, to a lesser extent, with respect to our PH94B and PH10 intellectual property portfolios.
-Accounting expense includes costs related to the annual audit of our prior year financial statements and the three quarterly reviews of our current year financial statements.
-Fiscal 2022 expense also includes the cost of certain outsourced financial and accounting services and implementation of new accounting software, and an expanded service level from our information technology service provider, all of which commenced at the beginning of Fiscal 2022, as well as certain recruiting fees incurred in connection with searches for certain specialized positions that commenced late in Fiscal 2022.
-In Fiscal 2021, we incurred additional consulting fees related to revenue recognition accounting for the AffaMed Agreement.
+In both Fiscal 2023 and Fiscal 2022, this expense includes legal counsel and other costs we have incurred to advance various patent applications in the U.S. and numerous foreign countries, primarily with respect to AV-101 and our stem cell technology platform, but also nominally with respect to our fasedienol and itruvone intellectual property portfolios.
+Accounting expenses include costs related to the annual audit of our prior year financial statements and the three quarterly reviews of our current year financial statements.
+Fiscal 2023 and Fiscal 2022 accounting expense also includes the cost of certain outsourced financial and accounting services which commenced at the beginning of Fiscal 2022 and, in Fiscal 2022, implementation of new accounting software.
+Both years reflect expense related to an expanded service level from our information technology service provider and a contracted head of Information Technology, all of which commenced at the beginning of Fiscal 2022.
+Both years also reflect certain recruiting fees incurred in connection with searches for certain specialized positions.

-Investor and public relations expense in both Fiscal 2022 and Fiscal 2021 includes the fees of our various external service providers for a broad spectrum of investor relations, public relations and social media services, and well as market awareness and strategic advisory and support functions and initiatives.
+Investor and public relations expense in both Fiscal 2023 and Fiscal 2022 includes the fees of our various external service providers for a broad spectrum of investor relations, public relations and social media services, and, particularly in Fiscal 2023, additional market awareness and strategic advisory and support functions and initiatives.
 During both years, we conducted numerous virtual meetings and other communication activities focused on expanding global market awareness of the Company, our CNS product candidate pipeline and technologies and our research and development programs, including among registered investment professionals and investment advisors, individual and institutional investors, and prospective strategic collaborators for development and commercialization of our product candidates in major pharmaceutical markets worldwide.